TDiblik/opencv-rust-nightly-compilation/README.md

 # !
+DO NOT USE !

+As of 04.05.2024 <sup>(dd.MM.yyyy)</sup>, the compilation errors which caused opencv to not compile on nightly, [have been resolved](https://github.com/twistedfall/opencv-rust/issues/548).
+If you're using this repository in your `Cargo.toml`, please migrate over to (at least) `opencv = "0.91.3"`.

+# Here's the original README:

+## !
 Temporary repository !

-As of 04.05.2024 <sup>(dd.MM.yyyy)</sup>, the compilation errors which cause opencv to not compile on nightly, [have been resolved](https://github.com/twistedfall/opencv-rust/issues/548).
-If you're using this repository in your `Cargo.toml`, please migrate over to (at least) `opencv = "0.91.3"`.

-# Original README:

 At the time of writing, 12.04.2024 <sup>(dd.MM.yyyy)</sup>, you cannot compile [opencv-rust](twistedfall/opencv-rust/) (in dev mode), using the latest Rust nightly compiler (rustc 1.79.0-nightly), because of the new [unsafe_precondition enforcment instead of UB](https://github.com/rust-lang/rust/pull/120594).